ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 1. Click **Clouduser** menu under **Configuration** main menu on left side.
 2. Click **Add** button, and the Add Cloud** form will pop up.
 Enter appropriate details for the following fields:
     - Name
-    - Select ‘IBM cloud VPC’ as Cloud Provider
+    - Select ‘IBM Cloud VPC’ as Cloud Provider
     - Select wanted Region where you want to auto provision VSI
     - Enter valid API key for your IBM cloud account
     - Once all details are filled, click **Add** button